Cheng-Lin-Li/InformationVisualization/README.md

 > Click [Here](https://github.com/Cheng-Lin-Li/InformationVisualization/tree/master/SVG) to explore the results.

 ## 3. Inforgraphics analyze by Visualization Wheels.
-* The Topic: Global Carbon Budget.
+* The Subject: Global Carbon Budget.
->The scope of the analysis is to compare two infographics which describe the same topic, Global Carbon Budget, but different approach.
-Leverage visualization wheels to analysis these two inforgraphics with Pros and Cons with my suggestions.
+> Find 2 different infographics on the same subject, Global Carbon Budget, by different approaches.
+>
+> Compare these two infographics by visualization wheels to analysis Pros and Cons, suggest improvements for the things they do poorly.
+>
 > Click [Here](https://github.com/Cheng-Lin-Li/InformationVisualization/tree/master/VisualizationWheels) to explore the results.
 >